shop-gang/tangerine/docs/ISSUES.md

-# NEXT_STEPS for AetherPress
+# ISSUES: Core MVP Features (Phase 1)

-This document outlines the pending next actions for the project.
-For historical task completion, see `archive/NEXT_STEPS-2025-06-05.md`.
+This document tracks the implementation progress for Task 5: Core MVP Features (Phase 1).
+Check off items as they are completed.
+This list should be kept in sync with `NEXT_STEPS.md`.

 ---